 Quicken Loans/Bedrock has always been integral to D2N.
-They funded the Rock Companies/Beaumont Children’s Fair at the Birmingham Bike Festival in 2013 and 2014.
-They provided infrastructure and support for the inaugural Over The Edge Detroit in 2015.
-This year they are the lead sponsor for Over The Edge Detroit 2016.
-We are proud to collaborate with them to provide support for American Promise Schools.
+They funded the Rock Companies/Beaumont Children’s Fair at the Birmingham Bike Festival in 2013 and 2014, provided infrastructure and support for Over The Edge Detroit 2015/2016 as well as sponsoring Over The Edge Detroit 2016.

 American Promise Schools (APS)